Llewellyn500/Llewellyn500/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 and beyond Goals: Become a Full stack web developer and Contribute more to Open Source projects and my country
-- ⚡ Fun fact: I love to draw and play the bass uitar / drums
+- ⚡ Fun fact: I love to draw, play the bass guitar and play video games specifically PUBG Mobile

 [website1]: #
 [website2]: #